Colin Farrell is set to go from detecting to obliviating.

 The movie, the first installment of a planned trilogy, is based on a fake textbook dreamed up by J.K.
 Rowling.

-According to the report, he'll play a wizard named Graves in the saga that's set in New York City 70 years before Harry Potter was born.
-"Fantastic Beasts" is being scripted by J.K.
+According to the report, he'll play a wizard named Graves in the saga set in New York City 70 years before Harry Potter was born.
+"Fantastic Beasts" is scripted by J.K.
 Rowling herself and is the first installment of a planned trilogy.

 HANDOUT/COURTESY WARNER BROS.
 ENT.